tadhgboyle/tab/README.md

 - Move to Material Design.
 Bootstrap is ugly

 ## Issues/Bugs:
+- Disable submit button when anything goes wrong (balance, stock etc)
-- On errors during order, return back with their input + quantities
+    - Then on the backend, if they somehow bypass the disabled submit button: on errors during order, return back with their input + quantities
 - Gracefully handle category deletion.